| Dr. Teitelbaum's Column |

 The Definition

-Autism Spectrum Disorders (ASM's) officially belong to a group of illnesses known as 'developmental disabilities'.
+Autism Spectrum Disorders (ASDs) officially belong to a group of illnesses known as 'developmental disabilities'.
 They are characterized by problems with social and communication skills of varying degrees.
 Autistic people also commonly display unusual ways of learning, reacting to different sensations and paying attention.
 Sufferers also tend to repeat certain behaviors and have difficulties when required to change their usual daily activities.
-ASD's are commonly said to start in childhood and last for the persons whole life ,but as you will see below, there are many new theories as to the cause(s) of these disorders and many offer the hope of effective treatments.
+ASDs are commonly said to start in childhood and last for the persons whole life ,but as you will see below, there are many new theories as to the cause(s) of these disorders and many offer the hope of effective treatments.

 The following definition of Autism is taken from the Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM IV), which is used to diagnose Autism: